 One quick note about this recipe – I recommend making this latte with full fat eggnog.
 It will froth way better (and in my opinion tastes way better).
 You’ll already be cutting it with milk so will be cutting some of the fat anyway.

-If you try out this Eggnog Chai Latte recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
+If you like this Eggnog Chai Latte recipe (or any other recipe) then don’t forget to rate the recipe and leave a comment below.
 Seriously, I love hearing from you!

 Looking for more ways to celebrate the holidays?
 Try these dishes: